Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Conclusions

-\item Although the comparison across the different measurements of quasars' hosting dark matter halos might introduce systematic uncertainties, the broad trend across cosmic time offers insight into the evolution of quasars' dark matter halo.
-The bias parameter shows a clear increase from $z\sim0$ to $z\sim4$, then appears to plateau at $z > 4$.
-The characteristic halo mass, in contrast, shows little evolution up to $z\sim4$.
-At higher redshifts ($z > 4$), however, multiple studies suggest a lower characteristic halo mass compared to the $z < 4$ population.
-Together, these trends indicate a complex, potentially non-monotonic evolution of quasar host dark matter halos across cosmic time.
+\item Although the comparison across the different measurements of quasars' hosting dark matter halos might introduce systematic uncertainties, the broad trend across cosmic time offers insight into the variation of quasars' dark matter halo.
+The bias parameter shows a clear increase from $z\sim0$ to $z\sim6$, suggesting a denser universe in the early cosmic time than nowadays.
+In contrast, the characteristic halo mass for bright quasars, remains almost constant up to $z\sim6$.